c3lang/c3-web/src/content/docs/references/docs/arrays.md

     order: 109
 ---

 Arrays has a central role in programming.
-C3 offers 2 built-in types of arrays:
+C3 offers build-in arrays, slices and [vectors](/references/docs/vectors/).
+The standard library enhances this further with dynamically sized arrays and other collections.

 ## Fixed arrays